unitedcoresystems/Bootcampclass-2023/Package_management/EC2_Instances/README.md

 ### Contacts: 774-515-0044, 617-955-5115<br> WebSite : <http://unitedcoresystem.com/><br>Email: info@unicoresystem.com <br>Address: Worcester, (MA)

-#  How to create a Red Hat EC2 instance on AWS, follow the steps below:
+#  How to create a Red Hat EC2 instance on AWS

 ## **Sign in to the AWS Management Console**:
    #### Navigate to the EC2 dashboard.